Hiring physicians is handled directly by GIM.

 Applicants must have an MD degree (or foreign equivalent) and board certification* in Internal Medicine (or foreign equivalent). (*Note: Board certification in Internal Medicine must be completed within two years after residency.)

-For VAPSCS applicants: Applicants must be U.S. Citizens (permanent residents may be appointed only if it is not possible to recruit qualified citizens).
+For VAPSHCS applicants: Applicants must be U.S. Citizens (permanent residents may be appointed only if it is not possible to recruit qualified citizens).

-For more information or questions, please send an email to Laurel Belton, Program Coordinator.
+For more information or questions, please send an email to Rebekah Zaharia, GIM Academic HR Manager.